X-Ware/Net-i/README.md

 # Net-i
-FM for any graph-based network
+An FM for any graph-based network.